 I love Belgium, and I have no desire to leave, but I also wouldn’t hesitate to move back to Amsterdam if the opportunity arose.
 It was my first home in Europe and I am always excited when I can go back for a city-break and indulge in some of the things I miss.

-If you have the opportunity to visit Amsterdam, do enjoy some of the list above and if you want more insider-secrets of Amsterdam, make sure to sign up for our free CheeseWeb Escapes Newsletter.
-Our next edition will feature Amsterdam and include things to do and see, places to shop, stay, and eat and all the details to create your own perfect escape to Amsterdam.
+If you have the opportunity to visit Amsterdam, do enjoy some of the list above and if you want more insider-secrets of Amsterdam, make sure to check out our Now What Amsterdam ebook, which includes things to do and see, places to shop, stay, and eat and all the details to create your own perfect escape to Amsterdam.

 Want more Amsterdam goodness?
 Check out Netherlands Tourism’s article Things to do in Amsterdam – The Ultimate Top 50!